souramoo/OldHomeAuto/README.md

 # HouseControl

+NOTE (05/Aug/15 - I have rewritten this to be better and less flimsy [USB lights aren't great for reading!] - see my new code at https://github.com/moosd/HomeAutomation )

 Small project to control a raspberry pi connected to an arduino over wifi (using an android app and a python server)

 In my adventures in home automation, I have been using a raspberry pi to interface with an arduino.
 The arduino output controls a USB hub to turn on/off power to it.
 The USB hub is connected to several USB powered lights around my room.